 A limited number of full-tuition fellowships and partial-tuition scholarships are available.
 Awards are made on the basis of financial need, artistic excellence and professional promise.

 There is no separate application for NYU Grad Film scholarships.
-All students are automatically considered for academic merit-based and financial need-based scholarships after applying for admission and financial aid.
-(Applicants planning to file should so indicate on the admission application).
+Students who indicate their desire to be considered for scholarship on their admission application will automatically be considered for academic merit-based and financial need-based scholarships.
 Students who are U.S. citizens or eligible non-citizens and who wish to be considered for financial aid must complete the FAFSA (Free Application for Federal Student Aid).

-While financial aid is limited and cannot be guaranteed, most students who are in serious need of financial assistance receive some discount on tuition, and every effort is made to provide some amount of financial support to each student who has indicated need.
+While financial aid is limited and cannot be guaranteed, most students who are in serious need of financial assistance receive some discount on tuition.
 Please note that the University does not provide stipends for living expenses.

 Admissions decisions are not based upon your indication of financial need.